 When you have the transcript of the video, you can repurpose it as an eBook, textbook, a series of blogs, web content or social media posts.
 You can covert a transcript (if it’s big enough) into a whitepaper and market it to gain more visibility online.
 Moreover, lecturers can use these to publish self-help guides that can be handy for the students to prepare for the exams for that particular module.
 Every option screams, ‘more awareness and profitability.’

 Shows Up on Google Results – When you transcribe eLearning videos, Google can crawl through the content, thus indexing the materials via Google search.
 Search engines can’t crawl voice or video, so if you want your videos to rank on search, make sure it has subtitles.

-Subtitling eLearning course modules will boost viewership of your eLearning modules and deliver higher ROI.
+Subtitling eLearning course modules will boost the viewership of your eLearning modules and deliver higher ROI.
 So, why wait?
-Make sure your eLearning course modules include by subtitles provided by a reputed subtitling services company
+Make sure your eLearning course modules include subtitles provided by a reputed subtitling services company